syauri04/test-cast-lead/README.md

-# 🧩 Lead Management System
+# 🧩 Full-Stack Developer Interview Test Case

 A full-stack lead collection and management system built for the Full-Stack Developer Interview Test Case.